gwcbi/TeachingLabs/ProblemSets/PS6/PS6.md

 ```
 ### Requirements:
 - The sequence name is just the Accession number followed by the version number (e.g. AB000667.1)
-- This is followed by a space and then the species name.
+- This is followed by a space and then the scientific name.
 There should be a space between the genus and species name (e.g. Paralichthys olivaceus).

 While looking through the data, you might notice that some sequences are formatted slightly differently for whatever reason!
 For example, I noticed that some sequences have underscores in the numbers that denote where the sequence is cut out of the larger GenBank sequence.
 For example, here is one:
 ```